mondoohq/docs/docs/mql/resources/cloudformation-pack/README.md

 description: The AWS CloudFormation resource pack lets you use MQL to query and assess the security of your AWS CloudFormation.
 ---

-# Mondoo AWS CloudFormation Resource Pack Reference
+# AWS CloudFormation MQL Resource Pack Reference

 The AWS CloudFormation resource pack lets you use MQL to query and assess the security of your AWS CloudFormation.